 David’s approach to training is highly scientific and based on extensive reading and research into the sport.
 His training plans are heavily influenced by the approach adopted by Comrades-legend Bruce Fordyce, as well as the work undertaken by Arthur Lydiard.

-Ann (35) is a qualified advocate and member of the Johannesburg Bar practicing in Sandton, Johannesburg.
+Ann is a qualified advocate and junior member of the KwaZulu Natal Bar practicing in Kloof, Durban as well as Sandton, Johannesburg.

-While Ann has coached athletes of all levels and across a range of disciplines (e.g. trail running), her preference is to assist runners focusing 21.1km, 42.2km and ultra-distance road running events.
+While Ann has coached adult athletes of all levels and ages, across a range of disciplines (e.g. trail running), her preference is to assist runners focusing on half marathon to ultra-distance road running events.
 This is because Ann’s coaching technique draws heavily from her own experience as an ultra-distance athlete and the lessons she has learnt while training and racing since 2008.